codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 The scenario I have just described can create fear.
 ### Lack of context
-This can be found in the both the previous sections, in that Mr Unfamiliar:
+This can be found in both the previous sections, in that Mr. Unfamiliar:

 * did not have any documentation to work with
 * had not previously worked with the codebase

-and Mrs New:
+and Mrs. New:

 * possibly did not have sufficient knowledge of the system in her new team

-Therefore, these can categorised as symptoms of fear, they culminate with other factors to create a recipe for FDD.
+Therefore, these can be categorised as symptoms of fear, they culminate with other factors to create a recipe for FDD.

 Context is everything, and if I have not done a good enough job of setting this at the start of